Composer-Performer Orchestration Research Ensemble (CORE)

 Université de Montréal

-• Performers: Marie Dubois (flute), Charlotte Layec and Gwénaëlle Ratouit (bass clarinet), Zacharie Fournier Robert and Erin Sullivan(trombone), Alexandre Ducharme and Anne-Clémentine Chabot (percussion), Avril Desfeux (piano), Mattia Berrini and Daphnée Sincennes Richard (violin), and Leïla Saurel (cello)
+• Performers: Marie Eliane Dubois (flute), Anne-Sophie Alain, Charlotte Layec, Gwénaëlle Ratouit (bass clarinet), Elijah Cornish, Zacharie Fournier Robert, Erin Sullivan(trombone), Anne-Clémentine Chabot and Alexandre Ducharme (percussion), Do Hoang Linh Chi and Avril Desfeux (piano), Mattia Berrini, Mathilde Legeret, and Daphnée Sincennes Richard (violin), Clara Ducos and Leïla Saurel (cello), and Jean-Michaël Lavoie (conductor)

-• Composers: Joshua Bucchi, Elizaer Kramer, Snezana Nesic, and Miko Sabatino
+• Composers: Joshua Bucchi, Simon Grégorcic, Elizaer Kramer, Hans Martin, Snezana Nesic, and Miko Sabatino

 University of Toronto